Free

 A spectacular light and sound show celebrating the women who made modern Bradford.

-This major new work uses light, sound and projection to explore a landmark moment in the history of Bradford and the modern labour movement – and spotlight the fearless women who made it happen.
+This major new work used light, sound and projection to explore a landmark moment in the history of Bradford and the modern labour movement – and spotlight the fearless women who made it happen.

 Nine days before Christmas in 1890, the Lister & Co workforce at Manningham Mills walked out on strike in protest against pay cuts.
 Strikes were common in 19th-century England, but this was different.
 For one thing, the workforce at Lister’s silk mill was largely women.
 For another, the strike changed history, ultimately leading to the foundation of the Independent Labour Party.